rikunosuke/django-csv/README.md

 ```

 ## model-csv is a Class-Based Csv Manager.
-ModelCsv can define header, column order and type of value by Column class.
+Column class can define header, an order of columns and a type of value.
 And You can define, validate and fix values in ModelCsv methods.
 Therefore, you don't have to write spaghetti code in django view anymore.